richjdowney/next-basket-prediction/README.md

 activation then calculates the probability that each item will be found in the next basket of the customer sequence.
 The final output of the sequence represents the customers prediction for their next transaction.

+The code includes an option to utilize a weighted BCE loss.
+This weights the loss in each class to assume a balanced sample and prevents the algorithm from predicting all 0 (no purchase).
+This is recommended due to the extreme class imbalance of the problem.
+The weighted BCE loss is implemented via a custom loss function as the class_weights parameter in Keras is implemented for one class or multi-class classification but not for multi-label classification problems.

 ### Infrastructure

 The infrastructure utilized in the pipeline is shown in the diagram below: